plastprintpack 2019: West Africa‘s plastics, printing and packaging technology imports increase by 25% to 633 million euros

 So all in all West Africa‘s plastics, printing and packaging technology imports amounted to 633 million euros in 2018, up 25% compared to 503 million euros in 2017.

-Based on upbeat market developments, the 6th edition of plastprintpack West Africa 2019 is all set for growth.
+Based on upbeat market developments, the 6th edition of plastprintpack West Africa 2019 was all set for growth.

-Once again organized by the German trade show specialists fairtrade Messe, West Africa’s 6th International Trade Show on Plastics, Printing & Packaging takes place on 10 to 12 December 2019 at the Accra International Conference Centre, together with its partner event agrofood West Africa.
+Once again organized by the German trade show specialists fairtrade Messe, West Africa’s 6th International Trade Show on Plastics, Printing & Packaging took place on 10 to 12 December 2019 at the Accra International Conference Centre – Grand Arena, together with its partner event agrofood West Africa.

-plastprintpack West Africa 2019 features official country pavilions from
+plastprintpack West Africa 2019 featured official country pavilions from

 Strong institutional support

-plastprintpack West Africa 2019 enjoys the support of the following institutions:
+plastprintpack West Africa 2019 enjoyed the support of the following institutions:

 - AHK Delegation of German Industry and Commerce in Ghana